mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-7/index.md

 If your plugin uses any unavailable or non-working APIs when running in .NET Core, some code changes may be necessary.
 The compat report will show you which APIs you need to avoid.

-If you [multi-target your project](https://learn.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file) to both .NET 4.8 and .NET 7.0, you can find compatibility issues during compilation.
-Keep in mind you should only distribute the .NET 4.8 version on Windows.
+If you [multi-target your project](https://learn.microsoft.com/en-us/nuget/create-packages/multiple-target-frameworks-project-file) to both .NET 4.8 and .NET 7.0, you can easily find and resolve compatibility issues during compilation.
+Keep in mind that .NET 4.8 only needs to be included for Windows and not Mac..

 ## Debugging .NET Core on Windows